DEBUNKING SOME RUMOURS WE’VE HEARD ABOUT OUR PROGRAM

 That said, we think the best way to grow your Velocity Points balance is by making incremental changes throughout your day or earning Points doing the things you already do.
-For example, swipe your Velocity card when you fill up at a participating BP*, make sure your flybuys card is linked to your Velocity account** so you can easily transfer the flybuys points you’ve earned on your everyday essentials (did someone say Points for purchasing toilet paper?) to Velocity, order a case of wine, get your online shopping fix…You’ll be surprised how quickly it can all add up – and that’s a fact.
+For example, make sure your flybuys card is linked to your Velocity account** so you can easily transfer the flybuys points you’ve earned on your everyday essentials (did someone say Points for purchasing toilet paper?) to Velocity, order a case of wine, get your online shopping fix…You’ll be surprised how quickly it can all add up – and that’s a fact.

 **Velocity members must link their Velocity membership to their flybuys household to transfer points.
 For full terms and conditions visit flybuys.com.au/velocity.